paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 Below are possible scenarios and workflows for using HandBrake for transcoding your digital videos.
 You can transcode from the following formats: .MOV .AVI .MTS .M4V .MKV .WEBM .FLV .MPG .MPEG .MXF, etc

 ### To transcode multiple videos in a batch
 To transcode multiple videos at one time, you need to add each file one at a time to the queue.
-Once you have opened a video file in HandBrake (and created an appropriate preset) click on the **Add to Queue** button at the top of the window.
+Once you have opened a video file in HandBrake (and created an appropriate preset) click on the **Add to Queue** button in the upper left of the workspace.

 <p align="center">
   <img width="600" src="images/HandBrake-QueueMenu.png" alt="Screenshot of HandBrake chapters tab">
 </p>

-As you add files one at a time, it is a good idea to open up your queue and make sure you have added all the files you intend to transcode:
+As you add files one at a time, it is a good idea to open up your queue by clicking on **Queue** in the upper right of the workspace and make sure you have added all the files you intend to transcode:

 <p align="center">
   <img width="400" src="images/HandBrake-Queue.png" alt="Screenshot of HandBrake chapters tab">